BNSC1/android-notes/README.md

 - `onStop()`: when the fragment is no longer visible, tied with `onStop()` of the activity

+- `onSaveInstanceState()`: saves states of the fragment, so it can be restored to previous state if the process was terminated.
+Before API 28, this is invoked before `onStop()`

 - `onDestroyView()`: when the view `onCreateView()` created has been detached

 - `onDestroy()`: when the fragment is no longer used, when the fragment is removed from a `FragmentManager`

+- `onDetach()`: the fragment is removed from a `FragmentManager`

 View: